jpreecedev/developerhandbook/src/pages/how-to-configure-vs-code-react-development/index.md

 Not strictly an extension.
 VS Code has built in support for Emmet, which I highly recommend learning to a good level.
 [Emmet is a text expander](https://code.visualstudio.com/docs/editor/emmet), so you can save time on typing long repetitive code.

-Finally, if you find yourself typing out the same repetitive code over and over, consider making a custom snippet (like what Emmet provides).
+Finally, if you find yourself typing out the same repetitive code over and over, consider making a custom snippet.
 There is an [excellent official user guide](https://code.visualstudio.com/docs/editor/userdefinedsnippets) that explains how to do this.

 ## VS Code best shortcuts cheat sheet